supervisely-ecosystem/import-videos-supervisely/README.md

 ⚠️ All videos will be converted to `.mp4` format during import.

 🌎 Community version has a 300MB limitation for video size, no limits apply to Enterprise Edition

 **App updates:**

+📄 v1.3.20 Starting from this version application supports uploading the files from TeamFiles and drag and drop option.

 🏋️ Starting from version `v1.1.3` application supports import from a special directory on your local computer.
 It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using a drag-and-drop mechanism: